cryptocrowd-city/engine/README.md

 Suffix the environment variables with the key in Config.php Nest arrays with {prefix}{key}__subkey__{...}_{Config Key}

+You can then manage these ENVs out on the review sites with the [Deployment Guide](https://developers.minds.com/docs/guides/deployment/)

 ### Running php tests

 * Have a fully setup development environment so all the composer dependencies are installed.